-MS SAM MING CHIA, aged 49, female, Malaysian, was appointed as an Independent Non-Executive Director of KLB on 31 December 2021.
+MS SAM MING CHIA, aged 50, female, Malaysian, was appointed as an Independent Non-Executive Director of KLB on 31 December 2021.
 Presently, she is the Chairman of Nomination Committee, and also a member of the Audit Committee and Remuneration Committee of the Company.
 Ms Sam graduated in 1997 with a Bachelor of Commerce with Majoring in Accounting from Curtin University of Technology, Perth, Western Australia.
-She is presently a member of Malaysian Institute of Accountants and CPA Australia.
+She is presently a member of Malaysian Institute of Accountants ("MIA") and Certified Practising Accounts ("CPA") Australia.

-Upon graduation, she joined the Ernst & Young PLT, as an Assistant Manager, and later from year 2004 to 2008, she was the Group Accountant of Yick Hoe Metal Industries Sdn Bhd.
-Currently, she is an Audit Director of BP Associates (formerly known as Moore Stephens Associates & Co.).
+Upon graduation, she joined the Ernst & Young PLT, as an Assistant Manager, from years 2004 to 2008, she was the Group Accountant of Yick Hoe Metal Industries Sdn Bhd, and later, she was with BP Associates (formerly known as Moore Stephens Associates & Co.) as an Audit Director where she stayed for fourteen (14) years.
+Currently, she is an Audit Manager of Koo & Co, an audit firm in Johor Bahru.